Visible vs. Invisible Disability

 Often when we speak about disability most of us have a mental image of someone who appears visibly disabled.
 They may be using a wheelchair, or a walking stick or other visible support equipment.
 Our understanding of disability is very much based on the visualization of what we think disability should look like or have been led to believe looks like.

-A disability can be a short term condition or a lifelong debilitating one.
+A disability can be a short-term condition or a lifelong debilitating one.
 Invisible disabilities are those which are not clearly or immediately apparent.
 Invisible disabilities can involve chronic pain, mental illness, chronic fatigue, dizziness, cognitive dysfunction, brain injuries as well as hearing and vision impairments.
 However, invisible disabilities can be physical, mental or neurological conditions.
+Simply because a disability is not visible to us does not mean that someone does not have a condition that may very well be incredibly debilitating.

-Invisible disabilities may include chronic illnesses such as renal failure, diabetes, and sleep disorders are diseases that significantly impair normal activities of daily living.
+Invisible disabilities may include chronic illnesses such as renal failure, diabetes, and sleep disorders, which are diseases that significantly impair normal activities of daily living.